Front Pocket Leather Backpack

 I know this is kind of like killing a fly with a shotgun, but we use 316 Stainless Steel custom hardware rated strong enough to hold a 750 lb. bag of cats before it gives.
 Seriously, I hope you google it to understand more.
 If your life is going to depend on any metal, let it depend on 316 Stainless Steel.

 Then we sew it all together with thick and strong Polyester thread.
 It's industrial strength and doesn't deteriorate with exposure to the Sun's UV rays like Nylon thread does.
 This Leather Backpack is very strong in the nature of the materials we use.

 This Front Pocket Leather Backpack has a floppy interior laptop back pocket and all three exterior pockets have a hidden pocket behind them for quick access and for longer things.
 The lower d-rings on the bottom of the backpack are great for strapping on tripods, blankets and wet river shoes.
-And even the main strap has a hole at the very tip, just in case your backpack is way way overstuffed.
 The shoulder straps are minimal, comfortable and adjustable.
 In fact, you can remove the shoulder pads for whatever reason.
 Like if you are tying down something with a nice finish on the roof rack of your Land Cruiser and you don't want the rope to leave a mark.
 You can put this shoulder pad under the rope.
 I know there aren't many ways to innovate for functionality on a plain leather backpack, but when I found a chance, I took it.